4 Important Reasons to Have a Primary Care Physician

 The most valuable and often overlooked benefits of having a primary care physician include disease prevention, cost savings, continuity of care, and telehealth appointments.

-Having a designated PCP can help keep you healthy by using prevention measures to catch underlying conditions early through the use of screenings, lab tests, physical and mental assessments, and the ability to analyze your medical data over several years to spot any abnormalities.
+Having a designated PCP can help keep you healthy by using prevention measures to catch underlying conditions early through the use of screenings, lab tests, physical and mental assessments, and the ability to analyze your medical data over several years to spot and track any abnormalities.

 Studies have shown that people with a PCP were 19% less likely to die prematurely than those who only saw specialists.

 Checking in with a PCP regularly for the following situations can help prevent serious illness down the road:

 - Common illnesses (cold)

 2. Cost savings